 A critical component of instruction is the systematic use of prompting procedures.
 When providing instruction to a student with Autism Spectrum Disorder (ASD), a teacher or paraprofessional can use minimal prompts or more intrusive ones depending on the needs of each student.
 One student may learn a new skill very quickly with minimal assistance.
 For example, the teacher points to a math worksheet to prompt the student to begin.
 Another may require more systematic instruction to learn new tasks such as the use of a "least to most prompts" procedure.
-This Q and A will discuss some of the important things to consider when developing an instructional program using this teaching strategy.
+This Q & A will discuss some of the important things to consider when developing an instructional program using this teaching strategy.

 Answer: The least to most prompting procedure uses an array of prompts sequenced together for assisting a student to learn a new skill.
-When the teacher provides instruction, he or she sequences the prompts starting with the least intrusive one first then moving to the next intrusive.
+When the teacher provides instruction, he or she sequences the prompts starting with the least intrusive then moving to the next intrusive.
 Prompts continue to be delivered one at a time until the student has completed the desired task.
 For example, the teacher initially provides an instructional cue for the task to begin but no prompt is given.
 If the student does not perform the task, or does so incorrectly, the teacher provides the least amount of support.
 Again, if the student does not perform the task correctly, the direction is given again with more assistance.
-This process continues until the student has received has completed the task appropriately.
+This process continues until the student has completed the task appropriately.

-Answer: Typically, a least to most prompting procedure uses three different prompts sequenced together to teach the student a new skill.
-This can include verbal, gesture, model, and physical prompts.
-The teacher sequences the prompts for instruction starting with the least intrusive one first.
-Verbal prompts usually are considered to be the least intrusive type of prompt.
-Gesture prompts are more intrusive than verbal prompts but are less intrusive than model prompts.
-As an example, the teacher points to the door as a gesture prompt, but she walks to the door when providing a model prompt.
+Answer: Typically, a least to most prompting procedure uses three different prompts sequenced together to teach the student a new skill.They can be verbal, gesture, model, and/or physical prompts.
+The teacher sequences the prompts starting with the least intrusive one.
+Verbal prompts are considered to be the least intrusive type of prompt.
+Gesture prompts are more intrusive than verbal prompts but less intrusive than model prompts.
+For example, the teacher points to the door as a gesture prompt, but she walks to the door when providing a model prompt.
 Physical prompts are the most intrusive.

 Least Intrusive TO Most Intrusive